akeneo/transporteo/README.md

 The 1.7 source PIM you will migrate from can be either installed locally or remotely.

 The 2.0 destination PIM you will migrate to should be installed locally running on the port 80, you can install it following these [instructions](https://docs.akeneo.com/latest/install_pim/manual/index.html).
-We do not support the Docker installation yet regarding Transporteo.
 The minimum version of the destination PIM is 2.0.3.

 Both PIM should be functionnal and have a functionnal API with admin rights.